unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial9.md

 ---
-layout: docs
-title: Rigid alignment
-section: "tutorials"
+id: tutorial9
+title: Shape completion using Gaussian process regression
 ---

-{% include head.html %}

-# Shape completion using Gaussian process regression

 In this tutorial we will show how GP regression can be used to predict missing parts of a shape.

 ##### Preparation

 As in the previous tutorials, we start by importing some commonly used objects and initializing the system.

 ```scala mdoc:silent
 import scalismo.geometry._